danmgs/-AWS.Pipeline.CloudFormation/README.md

 > Parameter "**CodeBuildImage**"

-Should be provided with dotnet core sdk in order to build the dotnet core 3.0 webapp.
+The CodeBuildImage should provide dotnet core core 3.0 sdk in order to build the Webapp.

 ```
  aws/codebuild/standard:3.0
 ```

-3. By clicking on the **aws-cli-deploy.bat**, you will follow instructions.
+3. By clicking on the **aws-cli-deploy.bat**, follow instructions :

 This launcher will package all the nested templates into a final one .
-For instance, this template is named **packaged-s3-pipeline-parent-stack.cfn.yml**.
+For instance, this template is named by default **packaged-s3-pipeline-parent-stack.cfn.yml**.

-You will be asked to deploy the stack to AWS.
+- You will be asked to deploy the stack to AWS.

-Alternatively, you can use **packaged-s3-pipeline-parent-stack.cfn.yml** to upload it in AWS CloudFormation console for manual deployment.
+- Alternatively, for manual deployment, you can use generated **packaged-s3-pipeline-parent-stack.cfn.yml** by uploading it in AWS CloudFormation Console.

 ## Walkthrough - Infrastructure and architecture

 ### Infrastructure

-The Cloud Formation templates generate an AutoScalingGroup with an Application LoadBalancer spread across 2 AZs in public subnets of the same VPC.
+The Cloud Formation templates generate an AutoScalingGroup (ASG) with 2 EC2 instances spread across 2 AZs in public subnets of the same VPC.
+An Application LoadBalancer is setup in front to present the Website to public users.

 EC2 instances will be provided with :
 - an AMI containing .Net Core 3.0 and Linux.